 B: Abby Zuidema; Owner, Mosaic Plant Design, Horticultural Technology Instructor, Thompson School of Applied Science.

 Format: Students will learn the identifying features and landscape value of the plants on the Plant List in the Certification manual.
 Students who attain a 60% average on weekly quizzes and the NHLA Plant ID Exam will receive a certificate of course completion.

 The Plant ID portion of the NHLA Certification exam is usually held a week or two after the end of this course.

-To register: Send contact information and payment to:
+Send contact information and payment to: